 For all the changes that have occurred in the industry, there are still certain principles that have not changed:

 - We don’t know what the market will do tomorrow, next week, or a year from now.
 Even with all the technology available, no one can consistently predict what will happen in the market.

 - Lower costs are better than higher costs.

 - Minimizing taxes is still important.

 - You need to save a lot of money for retirement, especially with the decline of pensions.

 - You need to cautious with your withdrawals in retirement.
 You may need to fund 20, 30 or even 40 years of retirement.

 - Take the emotion out of investing.
 Do not make decisions based on fear or greed.

 - Your goals and comfort level shouldn't adjust to fit a portfolio; your portfolio should adjust to fit your goals and comfort level.

-We incorporate these principles into our investment philosophy.
+We incorporate these principles into our philosophy and ACTION framework.
 We may adapt our strategies to newer funds and techniques, but our overall approach remains the same.